johnwroge/johnwroge/README.md

 # Hi, I'm John 👋

-Software Engineer with experience building high-performance, scalable web applications with a focus on exceptional user experiences.
+Software Engineer with experience building scalable web applications with a focus on exceptional user experiences.

 I'm passionate about open-source development, particularly in the areas of observability, monitoring solutions, and developer tooling.
 I enjoy working with Kubernetes and containerized environments to explore better ways to understand and manage complex infrastructures.